Spacefreak18/simapi/docs/shakers.md

 ```

 + frequency - base frequency of effect
++ channels - number of channels, stereo cards would be 2, a 7.1 card would be 8
-+ channel - left or right ( surround sound cards are supported, but it can be a challenge to map physical channels to the correct channel id )
++ pan - left or right ( surround sound cards are supported, but it can be a challenge to map physical channels to the correct channel id )
 + effect - engine, gear, tyrelock, tyreslip, abs
 + devid - find with ```pacmd list-sinks | grep name:```
 + tyre - All, Fronts, Rears, FrontLeft, RearRight, etc